 Who Is A Good Candidate For A Body Lift?

 Candidates for body lifts typically suffer from loose (inelastic) skin on many or most areas of the body as a result of age, childbearing or significant weight loss due to diet, exercise or bariatric surgery.
-Because of this, the procedure is often combined with others such as breast lifts, arm lifts and liposuction to retain a proper body proportion.
-Body lifts tighten and tone the abdomen, back, buttocks, hips and thighs.
+Therefore, the procedure combines well with others such as breast lifts, arm lifts and liposuction to retain a proper body proportion.
+Body lifts help tighten and tone the abdomen, back, buttocks, hips and thighs.

 During the procedure, skin is lifted from underlying tissue, muscles are tightened and stitched, fat is removed where necessary, and the skin is sutured closed.
-The navel is often removed and replaced in its new position.
-Surgical tubes may be needed for a few days to drain any fluid, and patients may need to wear compression garments for a few weeks to facilitate faster healing.
+Surgical tubes help to drain any fluid for a few days, and patients need to wear compression garments for a few weeks to facilitate faster healing.

-After surgery, patients are encouraged to walk as soon as they are able to, although strenuous activities must be limited for about a month.
+After surgery, we recommend patients to walk as soon as they are able to, although we highly discourage strenuous activities for a month or longer.
 Results are visible immediately.